VernonHawk/Minimum-Average-Waiting-Time-Problem/README.md

 # Description
-A JavaScript implementation of a solution of the problem of Minimum Average Waiting Time Problem
+A JavaScript implementation of a solution of the Minimum Average Waiting Time Problem
 https://www.hackerrank.com/challenges/minimum-average-waiting-time/problem.

 Algoritm: